 Amsterdam boasts a diverse array of restaurants for even the biggest of groups.
-Of course, the city’s many eateries cater for smaller groups too; plus, there's something for all tastes.
-And one thing’s for sure: your group will have a quality experience that they won't soon forget.
+Of course, the city’s many eateries cater for smaller parties as well, and there's something for all tastes.
+And one thing’s for sure: your group will have a tasty experience that they won't soon forget.

 Restaurant d'Vijff Vlieghen

 Restaurant d'Vijff Vlieghen (The Five Flies) is a unique dining experience in Amsterdam.
-The restaurant is a maze of lavishly decorated dining rooms across five 15th-century canal houses.
-They serve traditional French cuisine with a Dutch twist.
-The restaurant’s chef has specially designed a menu for groups of over 12 people.
-There is space for up to 300 people, and the staff are experienced in serving large international groups during Amsterdam’s many congresses and conferences.
+The restaurant is a maze of lavishly decorated dining rooms spread across five 15th century canal houses.
+It serves traditional French cuisine with a Dutch twist and the restaurant’s chef has specially designed a menu for groups of over 10 people.
+There is also space for up to 300 people, and the staff are experienced in serving large international groups during Amsterdam’s many congresses and conferences.

 Spuistraat 294-302, www.vijffvlieghen.nl

 Hard Rock Cafe Amsterdam

 This household name gives diners a chance to immerse themselves in rock ‘n’ roll history (as well as enjoy some excellent service and the flavours of classic American dining).
 Situated in the heart of Amsterdam, the energetic, modern restaurant boasts an array of options for group dining.
 Along with a specialised group menu, the Hard Rock Cafe Amsterdam can seat up to 210 people and host 350 for a standing reception.
 It can even be booked as a venue for cocktail parties, corporate events, photo shoots and more.

 Max Euweplein 57-61, www.hardrockcafe.com/location/amsterdam/